meteor/meteor/content/routing.md

 <h2 id="changing-routes">Changing Routes</h2>

 Rendering an updated UI when a user reaches a new route is not that useful without giving the user some way to reach a new route!
 The simplest way is with the trusty `<a>` tag and a URL.
-You can generate the URLs yourself using helps such as `FlowRouter.pathFor` to display a link to a certain route.
+You can generate the URLs yourself using helpers such as `FlowRouter.pathFor` to display a link to a certain route.
 For example, in the Todos example app, our nav links look like:

 ```html